 It took me probably a year to put everything together and understand that what I’m seeing on social media is probably 5% of the life of these superstars

 The guys from The Hustle – daily emails to keep you informed about news – reached 1,000,000 subscribers and they put together a blog post sharing what they’ve learned along the way.2

-One of the advice they share inside the blog post fully resonates with what I’m trying
+One of the pieces of advice they share inside a blog post fully resonates with what I’m trying

 Another notable example is how the writer James Clear was able to reach 5 million readers per year on his website:3

 “For nearly three years, I have written a new article on JamesClear.com every Monday and every Thursday.”
 James Clear

 The process is the same in every industry.

 Do you know how athletes win championships and gold medals?
 They work, every single day.

 James Clear was writing for 3 years, twice per week.
 That’s 144 weeks and close to 300 blog posts.

 If you check his social media profile you won’t quite feel the amount of work he put in to become what he is today – an inspiring writer and world traveler.